-If you work as an independent contractor, having the right contractors insurance coverage is essential in order to protect your livelihood.
+If you work as an independent contractor, having the right independent contractors business insurance coverage is essential in order to protect your livelihood.
 However, choosing the right independent contractor insurance for your business can be difficult.
-As you compare your options, consider the information below.
+As you compare your options, and different independent contractor insurance costs, consider the information below.

 General Contractor Insurance Basics

 Most contractors need to purchase general liability insurance to protect themselves and their clients from loss.
 General liability insurance protects contractors from all of the most common types of lawsuits they may face during their careers.